mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--ignore` ignores a namespace, effectively making the features not there.
 You can use it multiple times.

 `--keep` keeps namespace(s) ignoring those not listed, it is a counterpart to `--ignore`.
 You can use it multiple times.
 Useful for example to train a baseline using just a single namespace.

+`--redefine` allows namespace(s) renaming without any changes in input data.
+Its argument shall be in form `N:=S` where `:=` is operator, `N` - new namespace character, `S`- list of old namespaces.
+Empty `S` or `N` are treated as default namespace (features without namespace explicitly specified).
+Wildcard character `:` may be used to address all namespaces except default.
+For example, `--redefine :=:` will rename all namespaces to default one (e.g. all features will be stored in default namespace).
+The order of redefinition is matter.
+For example, `--redefine A:=: --redefine B:= --redefine B:=q --ignore B -q AA` will ignore features of namespaces starting with `q` and default nemespace, put all other features into one namespace `A` and generate quadratic interactions between them.

 `--holdout_off` disables holdout validation for multiple pass learning.
 By default, VW holds out a (controllable default = 1/10th) subset of examples whenever --passes > 1 and reports the test loss on the print out.
 This is used to prevent overfitting in multiple pass learning.
 An extra `h` is printed at the end of the line to specify the reported losses are holdout validation loss, instead of progressive validation loss.